TonIann7/TonIann7/README.md

 😄 Pronouns: He/him

 ⚡ Fun fact:
-Mom asked me to buy a liter of milk and, if available, six eggs.
+Mom asked me to buy a liter of milk and if they have eggs, get six...
 I returned with six liters of milk, and she asked me in surprise, "Why did you buy six liters of milk?"
 And I replied, "Because they had eggs!"